Three structural reasons digital archives fail communities

 2. No provenance, no trust

-Communities have good reason to be wary of institutions that hold their history.
-Extraction is not a historical artefact: it is a current practice.
 Material gathered from communities, rehoused somewhere the originating community can no longer easily access, recatalogued in institutional terms, used in applications the community never consented to.
 The pattern is well-documented and it is still happening.
 Archives built on that legacy carry the weight of it, regardless of current intentions.

 When a digital archive can't show you who contributed something, why it was collected, and who controls access to it, trust breaks down.
 And trust, once broken around heritage and history, is very difficult to rebuild.